-Muaamar Batawil [Senior Advisor, Yemen] is the Forum’s local program officer in Yemen and helps the Forum implement its project “Supporting the National Dialogue Conference and the Consolidation of Democracy in Yemen”, funded by the Department of Foreign Affairs, Trade and Development, Government of Canada.
-Muaamar is originally from Hadramout, Yemen, and received a Bachelor of Arts (Cum laude) with a double major in political science and international relations from St. Cloud State University, Minnesota.
-He is fluent in Arabic and English.
+Muaamar Batawil [Senior Advisor, Yemen] is the Forum’s Senior Advisor for Yemen.
+In 2012-2014, he was the Forum’s local program officer to help implement the project “Supporting the National Dialogue Conference and the Consolidation of Democracy in Yemen”, funded by the Government of Canada.
+Subsequently, Muammar worked as a political specialist for two years in the Gulf Cooperation Council (GCC) Sana’a office.
+He was also a staffer in the office of the former Yemeni Prime Minister for more than a year.
+Muaamar is originally from Hadramout, Yemen, and received a Bachelor of Arts with a double major in political science and international relations from St. Cloud State University, Minnesota.
+He is currently completing his Master degree in public policies at University of Regina, Canada.
+Muaamar is fluent in Arabic and English.

 Fatima Guerreiro is a Fiscal Auditor of the Ministry of Finance of the State of Bahia, Brazil.
 She holds a Masters (LLM) in International Economic Law from Warwick University, UK, a Certificate in Tax Law from the Federal University of Bahia and a BA in Law from the Catholic University of Salvador, Brazil.
 Fatima manages the Fiscal Forum of the Brazilian States (FFEB), an organization of the ministries of finances of the Brazilian states that seeks to strengthen inter-governmental relations and improve fiscal federalism in Brazil.
 She co-ordinates the program of studies of FFEB supported by the Federal School of Public Finance Administration.
 Fatima also led a process which concluded with an agreement of technical co-operation between the Brazilian States and the Forum of Federations.
 She also worked on the conception of Brazilian states tax legislation and on the design of theoretical basis on fiscal issues for the Brazilian States.
 Fatima’s work is conducted with or in parallel to CONFAZ – Council of Ministers of Finance of the States, a body in charge of tax policies.

-André Juneauis a fellow at the Queen’s University Institute of Intergovernmental Relations, and was previously director there from 2010 to 2013.
-He is also a fellow with the Centre d’études et de recherches internationales de l’Université de Montréal and the president-elect of the Institute of Public Administration of Canada.
-He was previously Canada’s board member at the European Bank for Reconstruction and Development.
-He served as assistant deputy minister in immigration, in health, and in intergovernmental relations.
-He was appointed to the deputy minister level in 2000 as a deputy secretary to the Cabinet for operations.
-From 2002 to 2006, he served as the first deputy minister of infrastructure, and starting in 2004, infrastructure and communities.
+André Juneau is a fellow at the Queen’s University Institute of Intergovernmental Relations in Kingston, Ontario, and was its Director from 2010 to 2013.
+He sits on the Board of Directors of the Windsor Detroit Bridge Authority where he served as interim CEO from September 2017 to July 2018.
+He is a past president of the Institute of Public Administration of Canada.
+He was previously Canada’s resident board member at the European Bank for Reconstruction and Development.
+In the Canadian public service, he served as assistant deputy minister in immigration, in health, and in intergovernmental relations.
+He was appointed in 2000 as a deputy secretary to the Cabinet for operations.
+From 2002 to 2006, he served as the first deputy minister of Infrastructure, and starting in 2004, Infrastructure and Communities.

 André Lecours is full Professor in the School of Political Studies at the University of Ottawa.
 His main research interests are Canadian politics, European politics, nationalism (with a focus on Quebec, Scotland, Flanders, Catalonia and the Basque country) and federalism.
 He is the editor of New Institutionalism.
 Theory and Analysis published by the University of Toronto Press in 2005, the author of Basque Nationalism and the Spanish State (University of Nevada Press, 2007), and the co-author (with Daniel Béland) of Nationalism and Social Policy.
 The Politics of Territorial Solidarity (Oxford University Press, 2008).

-Leslie Seidle previously held a number of senior positions in the Government of Canada, including director general of Strategic Policy and Research, Intergovernmental Affairs in the Privy Council Office (1996-2002).
-He was the senior research coordinator for the Royal Commission on Electoral Reform and Party Financing (1990-91).
-He is the author of Rethinking the Delivery of Public Services to Citizens (1995) and numerous articles on electoral reform, citizen participation, constitutional reform, public management and political finance.
+Leslie Seidle is a public policy consultant based in Montreal and a senior advisor with the Forum of Federations.
+He directs the research program Canada’s Changing Federal Community for the Institute for Research on Public Policy.
+He previously held a number of senior positions in the Government of Canada, including director general of Strategic Policy and Research, Intergovernmental Affairs in the Privy Council Office.
+He is the author of Rethinking the Delivery of Public Services to Citizens (1995) and numerous articles on immigration, federalism, constitutional reform, public management and electoral reform.
 Dr. Seidle has edited/co-edited 13 books, including Immigrant Integration in Federal Countries (McGill-Queen’s University Press, 2012) and Belonging?
 Diversity, Recognition and Shared Citizenship in Canada (IRPP, 2007).